FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/tags.md

 The Tags column represents the set of tags assigned to Tag Sources that also account for potential provider-defined or user-defined tag evaluations.
 Tags are commonly used for scenarios like adding business context to billing data to identify and accurately allocate charges.

 A tag becomes *finalized* when a single value is selected from a set of possible tag values assigned to the tag key.
-When supported by a Provider, this can occur when a tag is set at different levels of a resource grouping hierarchy, or a tag's value is determined from a set of user-defined rules.
+When supported by a Provider, this can occur when a tag value is set by provider-defined or user-defined rules.

 The Tags column adheres to the following requirements: